John J. O'Connell (police officer): Biography

-John O'Connell was born in the Lower East Side in 1884 and attended St. Augustine's Parochial School and La Salle Academy.
+John O'Connell was born on the Lower East Side of Manhattan in 1884 and attended St. Augustine's Parochial School and La Salle Academy.
 He was a stenographer prior to joining the New York City Police Department on September 15, 1905.
 He made detective sergeant in 1912 and received several commendations by the department for bravery in the line of duty.
 Much of his early years on the force was spent in undercover work.

 On one of the occasions, he led a squad to arrest gang chieftains Owney Madden and Tanner Smith at their headquarters known as the Winona Club.
 The gangsters were warned by one of their informants and had barricaded themselves in the building by the time O'Connell and his men had arrived.
 When O'Connell knocked on the door with his club, a gun was fired out a window with the shot "grazing a police officer's skull".
 The detective sergeant then ordered his men to withdraw around a corner and sent two patrolmen to gain entry to the building from the rear while the rest of the squad were marched across the street in full view of the gang.
 O'Connell approached the club once again and began arguing with Madden and Tanner, and while the rest of the gang crowded around the front windows to watch their leaders taunt the police, a rear window was left unguarded allowing the two patrolmen to sneak into the building.